LasagnaCake/Makai/docs/specifications/anima-lang.md

 ### On `:act`s and `:scene`s

 Both acts and stories can have named blocks inside them.
-You can perform a **scene**'s sub-blocks from outside its story, **but not an act**'s.
+You can perform a **scene**'s sub-blocks from outside its scene, **but not an act**'s.

 To access a scene's sub-block, append `:<sub-block>` to the name.